Congregational Justice Programs

 Step 5: Deepen Engagement and Connection

-- Standing on the Side of Love: a campaign that helps UUs and allies harness love’s power to stop oppression
+- Side with Love: a campaign that helps UUs and allies harness love’s power to stop oppression

 - Just Acts: a monthly newsletter offering justice stories, resources from our movement, and opportunities for action